I Like It (Enrique Iglesias song)

 "I Like It" is a song performed by Spanish singer Enrique Iglesias taken from his first bilingual studio album, Euphoria.
 It features guest vocals from American rapper Pitbull.
 Both artists co-wrote the electropop song with RedOne, who produced it.
-It also interpolates Lionel Richie's 1983 single "All Night Long (All Night)". with vocals re-recorded by Richie himself.
-I Like It was released on 3 May 2010 as the debut English single and second single overall.
+It also interpolates Lionel Richie's 1983 single "All Night Long (All Night)", with vocals re-recorded by Richie himself.
+"I Like It" was released on 3 May 2010 as the debut English single and second single overall.
 The song was also included on the official soundtrack to MTV reality series Jersey Shore.
 A version of the song without Pitbull is also found on the international version of Euphoria.
 The song also serves as the first single from the Jersey Shore soundtrack.
 The song was the official song of Airtel 2010 Champions League Twenty20.
+"I Like It" received mixed reviews from music critics, who praised its catchy melody and energetic production, but criticized its cheesy lyricism and over-reliance on Auto-Tune.
+Commercially, the song reached number one in Canada and the top ten in nineteen additional countries, including the United States and the United Kingdom, where it reached number four.
 The song has sold 4 million copies in the US alone.

 Background and composition

 The song was composed by Enrique Iglesias, Pitbull, Lionel Richie, and RedOne.
 Iglesias and Pitbull wrote their lyrics, RedOne produced the music, and Richie's 1983 classic "All Night Long (All Night)" is interpolated after the first and third choruses.
 The song is written in the key of G major mixolydian, with the chord progression of G-F-Am-G (recorded in A ♭ major).
 It is set in common time with a tempo of 129 beats per minute.

 Pitbull's verse features a reference to the Tiger Woods and Jesse James scandals, joking that he was involved with both scandals.
 The official remix to the song was produced by JAYLIEN and features rapper T.I.

 The song was also the official song of Airtel Champions League 2010 cricket tournament held in South Africa.
 Iglesias performed "I Like It" along with "Be With You" in the opening ceremony of Airtel Champions League 2010.

 The song was also the official song of the Spain national football team leading up to the World Cup 2010, in part due to Iglesias being Spanish.